DataDog/documentation/content/en/account_management/rbac/_index.md

 1. Go to your [Datadog Roles page][1].
 2. Select the edit button on the role you would like to modify.
-3. Modify the set of permissions to your role.
-See the [Datadog Role permissions][2] documentation for more information about available permissions.
+3. Modify the set of permissions for your role.
+See [Role Permissions][2] for more information about available permissions.
 4. Save your changes.

 TODO: Update screenshot to show clone option in UI.